Pest Control

 Occasional sightings of pests such as rodents are common.
 However if you believe the source of a pest issue is coming from your neighbours land, or you’ve seen only occasional signs of their presence, that doesn’t mean your neighbour has become aware of them just yet.
 Your first step should be to talk to your neighbour.
 Approach them politely and share your concerns.
 If the problems persist, you can report the matter to the council.

-Advice on overgrown gardens.
+Advice on overgrown gardens can be found here.